Followers

 Battles Lost and Won

-Monroe recovered fully from his wound and served ably at the Battle of Brandywine and Germantown in the fall of 1777.
-His performance in those battles gained him a promotion to major and appointment as aide-de-camp to General William Alexander on 20 November 1777.
-Major Monroe fought at the Battle of Monmouth on 28 June 1778, one of the hardest-fought engagements of the war and the last major battle in the north.
-But Monroe, who was essentially broke and unable to enlist troops, resigned from the Continental Army on 20 November.
-This was common.
-Many Continental Army officers who served honorably left to enter business, return to farming, or engage in politics.
+Major Monroe fought at the Battle of Monmouth on 28 June 1778, one of the fiercest battles of the war and the last major engagement in the North.
+However, Monroe, who was practically broke and unable to recruit troops, resigned from the Continental Army on 20 November.
+This was common; many Continental Army officers who served honorably went on to pursue business, return to farming, or enter politics.
 Alexander Hamilton is just one example.

 Battle of Brandywine